-For feasibility, the Standing Committee noted that the composite's required eCQM data elements are readily captured in an EHR and no additional discussion on feasibility was held before the vote.
+For feasibility, the Standing Committee noted that the composite's required eCQM data elements are readily captured in an EHR; no additional discussion on feasibility was held before the vote.
 This criterion received a moderate rating.
 The Standing Committee discussed use and usability simultaneously.
 One Standing Committee member asked whether measure component effects were studied with regard to the implementation of comprehensive care processes in hospitals providing "meaningful" interventions versus numerator-targeted care.
-The developer clarified that the component clinical actions are performed by licensed clinical professionals and that at least three components are required for denominator inclusion to reduce artificial performance inflation.
-Another Standing Committee member questioned the component performance in instances of staff shortages for licensed nutritionists and the overall composite performance to community malnutrition.
+The developer clarified that licensed clinical professionals perform the component clinical actions and that at least three components are required for denominator inclusion to reduce artificial performance inflation.
+Another Standing Committee member questioned the component's performance of community malnutrition.
 The Standing Committee members stated that analyses of measure implementation are needed to fill applicable staffing gaps, and the composite supports the importance of community-based nutrition programs.
 The Standing Committee voted to pass the composite for use and usability.
 No related or competing measures were identified for Standing Committee to review.

-The Standing Committee's evaluation and voting ended with use and usability.
-The vote on overall suitability for endorsement was postponed due to the lack of consensus for the performance gap criteria.
+The Standing Committee's evaluation and voting ended with the use and usability criteria.
+The vote on overall suitability for endorsement was postponed due to the lack of consensus for the performance gap criterion.
 NQF staff shared with the Standing Committee the next steps, which included reviewing the performance gap criteria with the developer to submit additional health disparities information for the Standing Committee to review.
-The Standing Committee reviewed this additional information and revote on this criterion during the post-comment web meeting on June 3, 2021.
+The Standing Committee reviewed this additional information and revoted on this criterion during the post-comment web meeting on June 3, 2021.

-During the post-comment meeting, the-Standing Committee discussed their previous concerns regarding the performance gap criterion and reviewed the_additional health disparities information provided by the measure developers.
-The developers provided performance for the overall composite, and the individual components by all adult populations, 65 years and older, and 18 years and older stratified by patient race, ethnicity, sex, and urban/rural designations.
-Overall performance for younger patients was lower than older patients, and White and American Indian/Alaska Natives patients performed generally lower than all other races and ethnicity.
-Urban hospitals performed lower than rural hospitals overall and, on all components, except component 3 (i.e., diagnosis documentation).
+During the post-comment meeting, the Standing Committee discussed their previous concerns regarding the performance gap criterion and reviewed the additional health disparities information provided by the measure developers.
+The developers provided the performance for the overall composite and the individual components by all adult populations, patients 65 years of age and older, and patients 18 years of age and older stratified by patient race, ethnicity, sex, and urban/rural designations.
+Overall, the performance for younger patients was lower than older patients, and White and American Indian/Alaska Native patients performed generally lower than all other races and ethnicities.
+Urban hospitals performed slightly higher than rural hospitals overall and on all components, except component #3 (i.e., diagnosis documentation).
 Based on measure performance by age data, one Standing Committee member recommended adding younger ages in subsequent measure updates.
-Another member complimented the developers on the comprehensiveness of the data and recommended developing a graphic to ease data interpretation across populations.
+Another Standing Committee member complimented the developers on the comprehensiveness of the data and recommended developing a graphic to ease data interpretation across populations.

-The Standing Committee considered the 17 measure-specific comments received by the public and NQF members, as well as the one comment received from the developer.
+The Standing Committee considered the 17 measure-specific comments they received from the public and NQF members, as well as the one comment they received from the developer.
 Fifteen commenters supported the measure, and two commenters asked for clarifications based on the 2015-2017 individual measure reviews, the eCQM eFeasibility Scorecard assessment, and data elements testing concerns for the denominator exclusions.
-NQF received zero comments for not supporting the measure.
-Having reviewed and discussed the requested performance gap disparities data and the public comments, the Standing

-Committee revoted and passed the measure for the performance gap criterion.
+NQF received zero comments expressing non-support for the measure.
+Having reviewed and discussed the requested performance gap disparities data and the public comments, the Standing Committee re-voted and passed the measure on the performance gap criterion.
 They also recommended the measure for overall suitability for endorsement.
 There were no related and competing measures identified for this measure.